KiteBoarder/interview-concepts/README.md

 [source for JDK 7+](https://mkyong.com/java/java-how-to-overrides-equals-and-hashcode/)

 ### iterable, iterator:
 Interfaces.
 Iterable (introduced java 1.5), Iterator (introduced java 1.2).

+The iterator implementation in Java is just an inner class that implements the iterator interface.
+(It can be also another outside class, but has no usage, so there is no point to create a separate class).

 As explained [here](https://www.java-success.com/%E2%99%A5-java-iterable-vs-iterator-differences-and-know-how/), The “Iterable” was introduced to be able to use in the foreach loop.
 A class implementing the Iterable interface can be iterated over.